lewisrevely/Goatee/README.md

 ```
 nextflow run main.alt.nf -resume -profile myriad -bg --input input_refined_species.csv
 ```

+### There are a number of outputs from running this pipeline
+[CAFE_summary.txt](https://github.com/lewisrevely/Goatee/blob/main/CAFE_summary.txt): This is an example of one of the outputs from this pipeline

 ### We can add modules to this
 [Example_module.txt](https://github.com/lewisrevely/Goatee/blob/main/example_module.txt): We could add a module that runs HAPpy-ABCENTH, a programme for more accurate gene family annotation